-I work at the University of Tasmania as a member of both D.E.E.P and CABAH.
+I work at the University of Tasmania as Research Assistant for both D.E.E.P and CABAH.

 Before coming to Tasmania I completed my Honours at Deakin University studying ‘The consequences of marine-derived avian nutrient input into island ecosystems: Palaeoecological insights from Rimatara, French Polynesia” with Dr. Nicholas Porch.